Polarization-based indices in quantum many-body systems: validity and extension beyond one dimension: Main results and proofs

 {\it Proof of Claim~\ref{claim:Uq_gapless}.} Compared to gapped systems where the energy gap controls low energy properties, it is difficult to analyze gapless systems.
 Here, we provide an intuitively clear and simple discussion based on the gaplessness and the translation symmetry.
-A metallic system has a vanishing charge gap in the thermodynamic limit,
+Although the twist operator itself acts within a fixed U(1) sector, the proof crucially relies on the response of the ground state energy to changes in the conserved charge.
+In particular, the vanishing inter-sector (charge) gap ensures smoothness of ground state expectation values across neighboring charge sectors, which ultimately constrains the intra-sector expectation value of $U^q$.
+As stated in the condition of Claim~\ref{claim:Uq_gapless}, we assume that for a finite $L$, the ground state (more precisely, the ground state for the particle number $N$ and $N\pm1$) is non-degenerate.